eclair4151/DrexelPrereqParser/README.md

 This can be parsed using a similar method to parsing an inorder math problem ex: (1 * (2 + 3))
-using parens as a gropuing method and operators (and, or) to split classes.
+using parens as a grouping method and operators (and, or) to split classes.

 Most classes have simple prereqs like above but some can get very complicated, although shouldnt be an issue for the parser: